raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 # ETL Calculation Architecture

 - **Status:** Draft - implementation guide
-- **Scope:** TDP-managed ETL pipelines, beginning with the TANF statistical weights dataset
+- **Scope:** TDP-managed ETL pipelines, beginning with the program-agnostic statistical weights dataset
-- **Last updated:** 2026-06-24
+- **Last updated:** 2026-06-26

 ---

 ## Purpose

 This document describes the architecture for moving ETL-style calculations into TDP.
-The first implementation slice is the TANF statistical weights dataset.
+The first implementation slice is the Section 1 statistical weights dataset for TANF, SSP, and Tribal TANF.
 The architecture should let the team deliver that dataset quickly while establishing a reusable DAG-shaped ETL module for later feedback reports and generic ETL style workloads.

 For the system-level architecture across TANF, SSP, Tribal TANF, FRA, and future report families, start with `etl-reporting-system-architecture.md`.